nolatunji/Surfs-Up/README.md

 ## Summary
 Based on the analysis Oahu appears to be a good location for the surf and ice cream shop.
-The avergage temperature for June is 78 degrees and only drops to an average temperature of 71 degrees in December.
+The average temperature for June is 78 degrees and only drops to an average temperature of 71 degrees in December.
 This is a good indication that the temperature stays stable throughout the year and does not drop drastically in the colder months which is ideal for the this type of business.